konapun/dotfiles/README.md

   * **fonts** install fonts associated with this configuration.
 Will set default font where available
   * **alacritty** install configuration for alacritty (where available)
   * **gnome-terminal** install configuration for gnome terminal (where available)

+### Theming
+Theme support is provided via a simple `sed`-based template system.
+Any configuration file can specify a template variable by enclosing a key within double curly braces (e.g. `{{my_template_variable}}`).
+The theme script then replaces these variables with values from the loaded theme.
+Some theming is done by specifying hex colors while other theming is done by taking advantage of provided themes.

+To use a theme, run the install script with the `--theme` option followed by the theme name: `./install.zsh --theme dracula`

+#### Available Themes
+  * gruvbox (default)
+  * cyberpunk
+  * dracula
+  * eva01
+  * monokai
+  * nord